 DISCUSSION/ACTION:

 Budget Amendments: Resolution 2016-16 is to cover the unanticipated increase in insurance premium costs, probably due to one new fire truck and one new “used” truck.
-The Motion by Schultz to transfer $2,100 from Fund Balance to line item 206.336.910.00 to cover these costs was seconded by Goossen and approved 5-0 roll call vote.
+The Motion by Schultz to transfer $2,100 from Fire Fund Balance to line item 206.336.910.00 to cover these costs was seconded by Goossen and approved 5-0 roll call vote.
 Resolution 2016-17 is to cover an unexpected expense for tree removal.
-The Motion by Schultz to transfer $2,700 from Fund Balance to line item 101.901.974.000 to cover this expense was seconded by Goossen and passed 5-0 roll call vote.
+The Motion by Schultz to transfer $2,700 from General Fund Balance to line item 101.901.974.000 to cover this expense was seconded by Goossen and passed 5-0 roll call vote.

 Tax Collection Agreements: The Motion by Schultz to accept the agreements from Central Lake and Elk Rapids Public Schools for 2017 Summer School Tax Collection at $2.50 per parcel, plus collection for Traverse Bay Area ISD was seconded and approved 5-0.